casparhu23/unhappy-city/README.md

 # Unhappy City
-## This is a data visualization project for recommendations to improve the overall health and happiness of South Bend’s residents
+## This is a data storytelling project for recommendations to improve the overall health and happiness of South Bend’s residents

 ### Please feel free to click the link below